Divisions

 K9 Unit

-K9 Grizz joined the department in 2018, graduating on March 24th, 2018 from the Saint Paul Police K9 School.
-He works and lives with Officer Schultes.
+K9 Grizz (left) joined the department in 2018, graduating on March 24th, 2018 from the Saint Paul Police K9 School.
+He works and lives with Sgt.
+Schultes.
 K9 Grizz is a two year old German Shepherd from Slovakia.
 His is currently trained in area searches, suspect tracking, criminal apprehension, building searches, evidence searches, and narcotics detection.
 The team participates annually in the United States Police Canine Association (USPCA) Region 18 K-9 Trials.
+In 2022, K9 Grizz and Sgt.
+Schultes earned the TAC 21 patrol dog certification.

-Officer Schultes and Grizz are proud to serve the citizens of Mounds View and they are an integral part of the police department.
-The K9 team conducts daily trainings including other Mounds View Officers so all are accustomed to working together.
-If you would like more information about the K9 team or would like to make a donation to help cover the cost of training and care, please contact the police department or the Mounds View Police Foundation.
+Both k9 teams are proud to serve the citizens of Mounds View and they are an integral part of the police department.
+The K9 teams conducts daily trainings including other Mounds View Officers so all are accustomed to working together.
+If you would like more information about the K9 teams or would like to make a donation to help cover the cost of training and care, please contact the police department or the Mounds View Police Foundation.
 To learn more about our retired K9 click here.

 Grizz